droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 ## Adaption for incoming messages

+First, let's study basics with a simple logger plugin named `sample-logger` affects on the adaption phase.

 We sometime need to modify incoming requests from outside to Droonga Engine.
 We can use a plugin for this purpose.
 Let's see how to create a plugin for the adaption phase, in this section.